-- TO: Planning and Zoning Commission

-- FROM: David Sturch, Planner III
+FROM: David Sturch, Planner III

-- DATE: February 20, 2019

-- SUBJECT: Land Use Map Amendment
+SUBJECT: Land Use Map Amendment

-REQUEST: Land Use Map Amendment from Greenways and Floodplain to Greenways/Floodplain and Planned Development (Case #LU19-001) PETITIONER: NewAldaya Lifescapes, Fehr Graham Engineering LOCATION: 42.35 acre parcel at the southeast corner of W. 12 th Street and Union Road
+REQUEST: Land Use Map Amendment from Greenways and Floodplain to

+Greenways/Floodplain and Planned Development (Case #LU19-001)

+PETITIONER: Brent Dahlstrom, Owner; NewAldaya Lifescapes, Fehr Graham Engineering

+LOCATION: 42.35 acre parcel at the southeast corner of W. 12th Street and Union Road

-Land use map amendment from Greenways/Floodplain to Greenways/Floodplain and Planned Development on 42.3 acres of land at the southeast corner of W. 12th Street and Union Road.
-The land use map amendment and rezoning will allow development of a NewAldaya Lifescapes campus that includes one and two unit dwellings and multi-unit dwellings for a 55 and over clientele.
-NewAldaya is planning to purchase this property from the current owner for the proposed development.
+The petitioner has submitted a request to rezone 42.3 acres of land at the southeast corner of W. 12th Street and Union Road from A-1, Agricultural to R-P, Planned Residential.
+The rezoning will allow development of a NewAldaya Lifescapes campus that includes one and two unit dwellings and multi-unit dwellings for a 55 and over clientele.
 Zoning considerations normally involve evaluation of three main criteria: